 Combine With a Disposable Email

 For maximum privacy when creating throwaway accounts, pair a fake name with a disposable email address.
-Check any email address against known disposable providers using Anonymiz Disposable Email Checker.
+Check any email against known disposable providers using Anonymiz Disposable Email Checker.